Allanton cemetery, Otago

 Although there is no separate headstone for Mary Elizabeth Dysarski (Marie), records show she shares the same plot as her parents and sister.
 She died without marrying in 1942, aged 72.

-The palmerston arrived in Hamburg to pick up passengers for New Zealand on 21 July 1872.
 Danish passenger Christen Christensen kept a diary and noted that two children had died by the time the ship left port on 30 July.
-On 8 November, he wrote that a “one and a half year old boy belonging to Polish parents” died, bringing “until today’s date 17 children born and 15 dead in this ship…” 6
+On 8 November, he wrote that a “one and a half year old boy belonging to Polish parents” died, bringing “until today’s date 17 children born and 15 dead in this ship…”6

-The Gurzyński spelling seems to have been another casualty of the voyage.
-It was spelt “Ginezinski” on the palmerston passenger list, “Gwenzenski” in Hamburg, “Gurincky” in the 1882 freeholders of new zealand list—which recorded Joseph owning 80 acres valued at £280 in Taieri—and “Goriskie,” “Gorinsky,” “Gurgnsky” and “Gurzinsky” in other New Zealand records.
+The Gurzyński family survived the journey, but the spelling of their surname did not.
+It was spelt Gwenzenski in Hamburg, Ginezinski on the palmerston passenger list, Gurincky in the 1882 freeholders of new zealand list—which recorded Joseph owning 80 acres valued at £280 in Taieri—and Goriskie, Gorinsky, Gurgnsky, and Gurzinsky in other New Zealand records.

-Joseph and Anna senior seem to have opted for “Gorinski,” but it took until the birth of their fourth child in New Zealand, another Joseph in 1879, for the spelling to remain stable.
+Joseph and Anna senior seem to have opted for Gorinski, but it took until the birth of Joseph junior in 1879, their fourth child in New Zealand, for the spelling to remain stable.
 School records show that Bernard (Birdy) was born 1873, Rose (Rosa) in 1875 and Alexander August in 1878.

 After Joseph came Peter (1881), Annie (1883), Mary (who lived for seven weeks in 1885), Thomas (1886), Anthony (1887) and James (1889).
 Their older brother Johan, who became John, died in 1880 aged 11.

 Peter Gorinski’s is the only other headstone remaining from the original family.
 It stands on the edge of the lawn cemetery, which now dissects the Catholic and Protestant sections.
-According to his death registration, his headstone is a year premature.
-He died in 1973.
-If New Zealand's Department of Interior's birth records are correct, he was born in 1881, so his headstone also ages him by two years.
+According to his death registration, the date on his headstone is a year premature.
+If New Zealand's Department of Interior's birth records are correct, his headstone also ages him by two years.